Axway/agents-mulesoft/mulesoft_traceability_agent/README.md

 - Pubic/Private key pem files
 - Service account client id

-As well as access to Amplify Central it is assume you have access to the [Mulesoft Anypoint Platform](https://anypoint.mulesoft.com/exchange).
+As well as access to Amplify Central it is assumed you have access to the [Mulesoft Anypoint Platform](https://anypoint.mulesoft.com/exchange).
 You need:

 - Credentials with access to the organization the agents will attach to.
 - Mulesoft environment name to discover from (e.g. Sandbox)